BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-06-23-video-player-mse-introduction.md

 Here MDN tells us that MSE allows us to better control the flow of the stream.

-**This means new features are now available !**
+**This means new features are now available!**

-Going back to my previous use case, what if I want to play Dune in 4K ?
+Going back to my previous use case, what if I want to play Dune in 4K?
 It is going to be a super heavy file and if I give it to my video tag, it is going to download the entire file before being ready to play the content.

-Do I want to wait to watch my movie ?
-Of course not !
-I'm aleady in the sofa with my ice cream ready for it to start 🍦
+Do I want to wait to watch my movie?
+Of course not!
+I'm already in the sofa with my ice cream ready for it to start 🍦

 MSE helps us manipulate other video file format such as Dash (Dynamic Adaptive Streaming over HTTP) or HLS (HTTP Live Streaming).
-Those formats are a list of chunk of the video we want to play.
-So instead of having a massive video file we can now have a list of small part of the same video.
+Those formats split a video in lists of chunks and allow to play short section of the video at any timecode.
+Those chunk are referenced in manifest, MPD for DASH and M3U8 for HLS.

 ![Manifest file pointing to segments](/images/posts/2025-06-23-video-player-mse-introduction/manifest-1.png)

-That's not all !
+That's not all!
 Those list file (= manifest) can transport additional informations.

-We can now have list of chunk based on specific settings such as the resolution, a recommanded bandwidth per list, a link to subtitles and many more !
+We can now have list of chunk based on specific settings such as the resolution, a recommanded bandwidth per list, a link to subtitles and many more!

 Having multiple playlist based on the resoltion brings a new acronym (I now what you think another one).
 We can now talk about Adaptive Bitrate Streaming (= ABR).
 This adds the feature of switching qualities based on the user bandwidth to our player 🤩